 - Adjust your media mix.
 The marketing channels you use will vary in each territory.
 In some countries, you may rely mostly on social media or online advertising.
 In other places, it could be local newspapers, outdoor advertising or radio.

 - Learn local customs.
 When it comes to customer service, what works in one country may not work in another due to cultural differences, language and health and safety regulations.
 Levels of formality, business etiquette, the way you address them - all these are issues that could make or break your expansion plans.
+Make plans to translate and localise your marketing messages.

 - Exhibit overseas.
 Taking a stand at trade shows abroad is a good way of dipping your toe in the water, meeting contacts and making your first sales in a new market.
 It's also a chance to see what your competitors are doing.